 Teachers have a number of legal powers, which include the power to search pupils without consent for a number of 'prohibited items'.
-These include knives and weapons; alcohol; illegal drugs and stolen items; tobacco and cigarette papers; fireworks; pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, cause personal injury or damage to property; and any item banned by the School rules that has been identified in these rules as an item that may be searched for searching, screening and confiscation.
+These include knives and weapons; alcohol; illegal drugs and stolen items; tobacco and cigarette papers; fireworks; pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, cause personal injury or damage to property; and any item banned by the School rules that has been identified in these rules as an item that may be searched for

+Searching, screening and confiscation

-Harrodian recognises that children and young people involved in school-related weapons incidents, including the alleged perpetrators, are vulnerable.
-Harrodian will provide support, protection, and education to develop a full understanding of the implications of carrying, and/or using, weapons.
+Harrodian recognises that children and young people involved in school-related weapons incidents, including the person displaying the behaviour, are vulnerable.
+Harrodian will provide support, protection and education to develop a full understanding of the implications of carrying, and/or using, weapons.

-Peer on peer abuse
+Child on child abuse